The PCS Independent Left (IL) is the only meaningful, serious, representative based, democratic socialist opposition to the current leadership.

 - Planned to flog off PCS HQ to pay our running costs (a sure sign of poor administration) and then, when they were unable to do so, claimed that a sale was not needed.

 - Is steeped in a spinmeister culture – even once including lamentably claiming a breakthrough national pay agreement that never existed – that corrodes membership confidence and miseducates members and activists.

 Nominate and work with the IL

 In the run up to the NEC elections and at branch AGMs, we are asking PCS representatives and members to nominate and work with us to change PCS for the better.

 IL has consistently argued for the NEC to reconnect with, and strengthen the confidence of, members by:

-• Developing a membership led Union, thoroughly consulting members on demands, strategy and tactics and providing timely and informative reports national talks. (an IL NEC would support those members, such as the North West Contact Centre members, who want to fight instead of sitting on their dispute).
+- Developing a membership led union, thoroughly consulting members on demands, strategy and tactics and providing timely and informative reports national talks.
+(An IL NEC would support those members who want to fight instead of sitting on their dispute).